Generic Name: diclofenac (dye-KLOE-fen-ak)

 Some MEDICINES MAY INTERACT with diclofenac gel.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Aspirin or NSAIDs (eg, ibuprofen) because the risk of their side effects may be increased by diclofenac gel
+- Cyclosporine, lithium, methotrexate, oral NSAIDs (eg, ibuprofen), quinolones (eg, ciprofloxacin), or tenofovir because the risk of their side effects may be increased by diclofenac gel

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if diclofenac gel may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.